 If you’ve been following me for awhile now you know I’m NOT a big fan of supplements.
 To make a long story short, I’ve used many supplements over the course of my playing career and the far majority did not improve my performance.
 However, the one supplement that worked really well for me and has over 1,000 research studies backing up it’s benefits is creatine.

-Benefits of Taking Creatine:
+Benefits of Creatine Supplementation:

 - Improves Maximal Strength

 - Fights Inflammation Following Exercise

 There’s no scientific evidence that creatine supplementation causes any negative side-effects (EX: harmful to kidneys, muscle cramps, causes dehydration, etc.)